-India Gears up for Diwali 2018
+India Gears up for Diwali 2020

-Diwali is Celebrate on the third day and the darkest no moon night of the Kartik month of Hindu Calendar.
+Diwali is Celebrate on the third day and the darkest no moon night of the Kartik month of the Hindu Calendar.
 The festival is celebrated almost across the world.

 Apart from India, Diwali is also an official holiday in Nepal, Fiji, Guyana, Malaysia, Mauritius, Myanmar, Singapore, Sri Lanka, Suriname, and Trinidad and Tobago.

 In the lead up to Diwali, preparation begins almost the next day of Dusshera or Navratri.
-Which have a gap of 20 days During this time people clean, renovate and decorate their houses, shops, offices, and buildings.
+Which have a gap of 20 days During this time people clean, renovate, and decorate their houses, shops, offices, and buildings.

 History of Diwali festival

 Where on Diwali day Lord Rama, Sita, Lakshmana, and Hanuman return came back to Ayodhya after 14 years of exile and after killing the demon king Ravana representing the victory of good over evil.

 5 Day’s of Diwali Festival

 First and Second Day – Dhanteras and Choti Diwali